Find Affordable College Courses

 Dallas, NC

-With a ranking of #11, Gaston College did quite well on this year’s best value schools for nursing students.
-Gaston College is a small public school located in the medium-sized suburb of Dallas.
+Gaston College ranked #11 on this year’s Best Value Nursing Schools in North Carolina list.
+Gaston College is a small public school located in the suburb of Dallas.

 The average tuition and fees for an in-state undergraduate at Gaston College are $2,862 a year.
 The average amount in student loans that nursing majors at Gaston College take out is $10,750.